In September more information for arrivals for 2023/24 will be made available to help you prepare for your arrival in

 English language and study support

-All our master's courses include academic writing workshops.
+All our master's courses include optional academic writing workshops.
 This gives you the chance to get your writing and study skills to the right level for a master’s degree.

 The University’s Skills Centre has extra courses for people with English as a second language.

-We will give you more information on support during Welcome Week.
+We will give you more information on support in September.

 Personal Tutoring System